kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 To consume a supercluster service, users will use the domain name associated with their `ServiceExport`.
-When the mcsd-controller sees a `ServiceExport`, a `ImportedService` will be introduced, which can be largely ignored by the user.
+When the mcsd-controller sees a `ServiceExport`, a `ServiceImport` will be introduced, which can be largely ignored by the user.

-An `ImportedService` is a service that may have endpoints in other clusters.
+An `ServiceImport` is a service that may have endpoints in other clusters.
 This includes 3 scenarios:
 1. This service is running entirely in different cluster(s)
 1. This service has endpoints in other cluster(s) and in this cluster